 Inspired by her father, who studied while working in a factory job and earned a double masters degree in 2014, Sobur attributes her academic drive to her parents' influence.

-While she's currently focusing on English, creative writing and politics, her plan is to study law at the Melbourne Law School once she completes her BA.
+While she's currently focusing on English, creative writing and politics, Sobur plans to study law at the Melbourne Law School once she completes her BA.
 From there, she hopes to forge a career in human rights law, with a focus on migration law and protecting the rights of refugees.

-In the meantime, receiving the Tony and Maja Carp scholarship has been invaluable.
-The scholarship supports refugees or people from refugee backgrounds from Sudan, South Sudan and Somalia who are enrolling in the Bachelor of Arts, and offers full fee remission as well as up to $30,000 over the three years of the degree.
+In the meantime, receiving the Tony and Maja Carp Scholarship has been invaluable.
+The scholarship supports refugees or people from refugee backgrounds from Sudan, South Sudan and Somalia who are enrolling in the Bachelor of Arts.
+It offers full fee remission as well as up to $30,000 over the three years of the degree.

 "It's made a world of difference," says Sobur.
 "It's like a safety net where I don't have to rely on my parents.
 It's teaching me a lot about personal responsibility and how to manage my own finances.
 It's really helped paying for my books, my Myki, and food - just small things that would have cost a lot for my family."